Delmar Police Officer Keith Heacook Found Unconscious, Seriously Injured After Responding To Report Of Fight

 DELMAR, Del.
 (CBS) – An officer in Delaware, near the Maryland border, was found unconscious and seriously injured after responding to a report of a fight, early Sunday morning.
-An elderly couple was also seriously injured in a separate but related incident.
+An elderly couple was also found seriously injured.

+Police identified the suspect as 30-year-old Randon Wilkerson and took him into custody.READ MORE: Dulce Maria Alavez's Father Releases New Video As Search Continues For Girl On Her 7th Birthday

 Dispatchers began checking on the officer and received no response.
 Additional officers were dispatched.
 A Wicomico County Sheriffs Office Deputy and a Delaware State Trooper arrived on scene to find the officer unconscious in the residence.

+“At this point in the investigation, it is unclear what transpired inside the residence, but we do know the officer was involved in some sort of physical altercation.
+The dispatchers began checking on the officer and received no response,” Delaware State Police Master Cpl.
+Gary Fournier said.

-The officer, Cpl.
-Keith Heacook, suffered significant injuries and was taken to Shock Trauma in Baltimore, Maryland.
+Cpl.
+Heacook suffered significant injuries and was taken to Shock Trauma in Baltimore, Maryland.

 Investigators say the officer was involved in a physical altercation.
 However, it’s unclear exactly what transpired inside the residence.